 Myth five: They always leak

 The most common reasons for a nappy to leak is because it has reached saturation point or isn’t fitted well and this can happen in both a disposable and a reusable nappy.
 It is worth bearing in mind that both disposables and reusables are there to absorb urine and contain poo.
 (Explosive newborn poo is definitely a test for any nappy!)
-Our tried and tested leak-proof double gusset offers the best protection against leaky legs, while our soft elasticated waist also supports good containment and should mean you will fare better in a Pop-in nappy should this occur!
-But please, don't be shy if you have questions around leaks - drop an email to firstname.lastname@example.org or jump onto our online chat: most leaking issues are normally easily fixable and we'll be happy to help with any problems or queries you might have.
+Our tried and tested Pop-in leak-proof double gusset offers the best protection against leaky legs, while our soft elasticated waist also supports good containment and should mean you will fare better in a Pop-in nappy should a poonami occur!
+But please, don't be shy if you have questions around leaks - drop an email to email@example.com or jump onto our online chat: most leaking issues are normally easily fixable and we'll be happy to help with any problems or queries you might have we pride our aftercare.

 Myth six: They don’t work at night

 The bliss of a baby who sleeps through the night is something no parent will want to interrupt for a nappy change.
 But going from changing a real nappy every three to four hours to wearing a nappy for up to 12 hours is a big leap.
-Our night-time nappy boosters (included in our middle boxes) are designed to give the increased absorbency required for that jump without having to add a whole new type of nappy just for nights to your collection.
-Our boosters are made from a unique bamboo and fleece mix which is seven times more absorbent than cotton and naturally antibacterial; it’s the stuff of sweet dreams.
+Our night-time nappy boosters (included in our middle boxes) and available to buy seperately.
+They are designed to give the increased absorbency required for that jump without having to add a totally different type of nappy just for nights.
+Our boosters are shaped to fit and made from a unique combination bamboo and fleece for ultimate mix of absorbency and dryness; it’s the stuff of sweet dreams.

 Myth seven: They’re difficult to put under clothes

 Over the past twenty years, as increased awareness for the environmental and health benefits of cloth nappies has grown, and with more parents opting to use them at some point, a boom in children’s clothing retailers has followed suit.
-There are some fantastic brands on the market now catering specifically for ‘cloth bums’ in sustainably produced fabrics and ethically manufactured environments, whilst high street shops have a range of pant shapes that are ideal for boosted nappies.
-Keep an eye out for drop-crotch and ‘u-shaped’ inner leg seams for a comfortable fit.
-(And don’t forget, for baby vests which popper in the crotch, a simple ‘vest extender’ can be your best friend for those night-time nappies.)
+There are some fantastic brands on the market now catering specifically for ‘cloth bums’ in sustainably produced fabrics and ethically manufactured environments, whilst high street shops have a range of pant shapes that are ideal for boosted nappies .
+Keep an eye out for drop-crotch and ‘u-shaped’ inner leg seams for a comfortable fit. and failing that you can always size up from high street brands (Don’t forget, for baby vests which popper in the crotch, a simple ‘vest extender’ can be your best friend for those night-time nappies.)

 Myth eight: They can’t be used outside the home